tderrien/FEELnc/README.md

 This option is highly recommended if you don't want to remove transcripts overlapping with other transcripts than mRNAs (e.g lincRNA, miRNA, pseudogene...).
+For stranded RNASeq protocol, it is also possible  to include monoexonic lncRNAs that are antisense to mRNAs e.g

+	FEELnc_filter.pl -i infile.gtf \
+	-a annotation_mRNA.gtf \
+	-b transcript_biotype=protein_coding \
+	--monoex=-1
+	> candidate_lncRNA.gtf

 **- FULL OPTIONS (FEELnc_filter.pl --help) :**
 ```